leportella/v3/_posts/2019-01-02-federal-road-accidents-II.md

 Through all notebooks I used the same strategy.
 My cleaned dataset consisted in multiple feature columns (represented in the figure below as X) and a target column that I wished to predict (called Y).
 The first thing I did was to divide the dataset in two separate datasets using the function [*train_test_split*](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.train_test_split.html).
 This resulted in two other datasets: a train dataset with 80% of the original data and a test dataset with 20% of the data.
 I used only the *train dataset* to train my model.

 This way I used most of my dataset but not all to train my model.
 I still was able to test my model by using a set that it doesn't have seen previously.
-This is a way to make sure that my model is not overfitting to the data and it can generalize well to data that it hasn't seen before.
+This is a way to try to verify if my model is not overfitting to the data and it can generalize well to data that it hasn't seen before.

 <img src="https://i.imgur.com/UZ3XMLU.png" style="height:300px;"/>